Feed 75 Spaghetti Dinner What to Buy

 just plain alfredo type (shrimp optional).

 Problem is you have to have enough for a choice.
-If this is a fund raiser, the Committee should agree before hand to buy any leftovers
+If this is a fund raiser, the Committee should agree before hand to buy any leftovers at cost, or have some way of selling leftovers.

 If you just have one sauce, less chance of leftovers.